Our regenerative organic agriculture vision

 Babu Holagi grows Fair for Life certified organic field mint near Gadag, North Karnataka, India.
 It’s arid land, which makes it difficult to grow on.
 Due to lack of water, he can normally grow field mint on just one acre of his four-acre farm.
 Babu Holagi used a portion of the Fair for Life premium that comes from supplying Pukka to install a new drip irrigation system.

-This is a very efficient method of watering as it’s buried in the ground to minimise evaporation.
+This is a very efficient method of watering as it’s buried in the ground to minimize evaporation.
 It has resulted in a 40% saving in water compared to the sprinklers he was using before.
 It means he’s been able to grow another 50% of organic mint with the same amount of water.

 Rainwater harvesting in the UK